Yuba-Sutter Freebirds: History

 On January 23, 2024, the High Wheelers were announced as the newest member of the Pioneer League.
 The High Wheelers signed an agreement with UC Davis to play at the university's Dobbins Stadium, which used temporary lights for the first season.

 The team's name was chosen for the prominence of bicycling within Davis, and the fact that the city is the location of the United States Bicycling Hall of Fame.

 On November 22, 2024, the team announced it would be moving to Marysville, California to play the 2025 season at Bryant Field.
+Following the 2025 season, on February 12, 2026, the team changed its name from High Wheelers to Freebirds.

+The team’s rebranding as the Yuba-Sutter Freebirds, including its name, visual identity, mascot, and uniforms, was developed by the agency Project 13 in partnership with Innovation Baseball Partners.
+The identity draws inspiration from the history, culture, and independent spirit of the Yuba-Sutter region.